Niels-Bohr-Institute-XNS-StructBiophys/CaPP/README.md

 - add the 20 natural occuring aa to the HETATM library (these can be ligands and listed as hetero atoms)
 - write a paper to present the program to the world
 - simultaneously fit SAXS and SANS
-- exclude WL info in filenames
+- info about "exclude WL" in filenames and files